-Julia Chuang is an Assistant Professor of Sociology at the University of Maryland.
+Julia Chuang is an Associate Professor of Sociology at the University of Maryland.
 She is a qualitative researcher with research interests in development, agrarian politics, and migration.
 Her work has utilized ethnographic and interview-based methods, and recently, she has also begun to work with computational methods as well.
 Julia completed her postdoctoral training at Brown University’s Watson Institute for International and Public Affairs.
 She received a PhD in sociology from the University of California, Berkeley and a BA in Social Studies from Harvard University.

 Her book, Beneath the China Boom: Labor, Citizenship, and the Making of a Rural Land Market, published in 2020 by University of California Press, won multiple awards from the ASA.
 Other pieces have also been published in Politics & SocietyGender & SocietyJournal of Peasant Studies, and The China Quarterly.